theeValeyard/Code-Quality/README.md

 [-] Don't rely too much on plugins to help you code, it can make it complicated for other developers who work on the project.
 Keep it simple
 [-] Keep your code concise and automate testing when possible [-] Have an emergency backup

+# Self evaluation scale - 2/4

+I did not get a chance to do it in the class, so I couldn't get any feedback on any of my thoughts.
+Here's my summary checklist to improve the code quality.